BregornOriginal/L-O-T-R-Anniversary/README.md

 - Twitter: [@Bregorn](https://twitter.com/home)
 - LinkedIn: [@LinkedIn](https://www.linkedin.com/in/julio-miguel-gagliardi-b81829197/)

-> I want to say tank you to Cindy Shin in Behance for share her design
+> I want to say thank you to Cindy Shin in Behance for share her design
 ## 🤝 Contributing

 Contributions, issues, and feature requests are welcome!